chaschev/bear/README.md

 Bear is a lightweight remote automation tool for Java.
 Bear differs from other existing deployment tools by using OOP, static types and fluent programming techniques.
 It first started as a Capistrano clone, but then grew into a different project.

-Bear has been released on January 4th, 2014 and is considered being alpha quality.
-It contains several integration tests which deploy popular projects hosted on Github written with using different programming languages and technologies - i.e Node.js, Grails, Play!
+First version of Bear has been released on January 12th, 2014 and is a work in progress.

+To quickly start using the Bear, check out the [Quick Start Guide](https://github.com/chaschev/bear/wiki/1.1.1.-Demo.-List-a-remote-dir).

+You may find an interesting topic to read in our [Wiki](https://github.com/chaschev/bear/wiki).

+Bear has demos and examples to use as prototypes for your own projects.
+These demos are also integration tests which are used to test it.
+At the moment Bear supports Node.js, Grails, Play!
 Framework.
-You will find instructions in the [Quick Start Guide](https://github.com/chaschev/bear/wiki/2.1.1.-Creating-and-running-a-new-project).

-Questions, concerns, feature requests?
-Just drop me a line at chaschev@gmail.com.
+The main priorities for project are now usability and bugfixing, so your feedback, bugreports and feature requests are very welcome.
+[Create a ticket or ask a question](https://github.com/chaschev/bear/issues) or just drop me a line at chaschev@gmail.com.

 ### Bear Highlights